Philippines' Duterte declares liberation of Marawi from ISIS-affiliated militants

 Story highlights

-- ISIS-affiliated militants invaded Marawi on May 23
+- ISIS-affiliated militants invaded Marawi on May 23, taking hostages and lighting fires

-- For months, they held back Philippines forces
+- For months, they held back Philippines forces until key leaders were killed Monday

-(CNN)The Philippines city of Marawi has been liberated from ISIS-affiliated militants following a five-month standoff, President Rodrigo Duterte announced Tuesday, according to CNN Philippines.
+(CNN)The Philippines city of Marawi has been liberated from ISIS-affiliated militants following a five-month standoff, President Rodrigo Duterte announced Tuesday.

-"I hereby declare the liberation of Marawi," Duterte was quoted as saying.
+"I hereby declare Marawi City liberated from the terrorist influence that marks the beginning of rehabilitation of Marawi," Duterte said while visiting the city, on the southern Philippines island of Mindanao.

-More than 800 militants and 162 government security forces have been killed in the nearly 150 days of fighting, said Gen. Eduardo Ano, of the Armed Forces of the Philippines (AFP).
+Around 20 to 30 militants remain in the city, holding about 20 hostages, Maj.
+Gen. Restituto Padilla, spokesman for the Armed Forces of the Philippines (AFP), said at a press conference earlier in Manila.

-During the fighting, about 1,700 hostages were rescued, including 20 on Monday, he added.

-Parts of the Muslim-majority city, on the southern Philippines island of Mindanao, had been under the control of the Islamist Maute group since a shock invasion by militants at the end of May.
+Parts of the Muslim-majority city had been under the control of the Islamist Maute group since a shock invasion by militants at the end of May.

+In the 150 days since the Philippines army launched an operation to flush them out, more than 800 militants and 162 government security forces had been killed, said Gen. Ano said.

+In that time, around 1,700 hostages were rescued, including 20 on Monday, he added.

 The violence forced more than 350,000 residents to flee the city and the surrounding areas, as their homes were reduced to rubble by airstrikes and militant fire.